 Most of us understand the importance of saving for retirement.
 However there is a difference between knowing what to do and actually doing it.
 All of us need to start saving for the employment free portion of our lives.
 There are many reasons why we decided to postpone our retirement planning efforts.

 Some of these reasons include the perception that a dollar today is worth more than a dollar in the future.
-The “time value of money” has a way of skewing our finance decisions towards spending today rather than spending in the future.
+The “time value of money” has a way of skewing our financial decisions towards spending today rather than spending in the future.
 We also have the tendency to convince ourselves that we will start saving next week, next month or next year.
 The harsh reality is postponing your retirement planning, saving and investing for another day severely affects your ability to reach your retirement goals.

 How Much Do I Need to Retire

 Sooner or later everyone asks “how much do I need to retire".
 This question is rather easy to answer if you have the right data and information available.
 How much you need to retire will depend on your desired lifestyle and expenses.
 So in order to calculate how much money you will need in retirement, start determining all of your expected one time and monthly expenses.
 In other words, determine how much money you will need in order to live the life you want during retirement.

 For financial planning purposes I like to assume that I will live to be 100.
 This will help ensure that I don’t run out of money during my own retirement.
 To calculate how much money I will need, I must make a few other assumptions concerning my future lifestyle.